airalab/learning-center/lesson_12_eng.md

 ### Lesson Description

-Primary goal of any DAO - increase liquidity of it's internal currency by adding new proposals.
+Primary goal of any DAO is to increase liquidity of it's internal currency by adding new proposals.
 To stimulate market you need to invest in `value providers`.
 You'll need a lot of money for that.
 We can emit and sale (with a fixed price) internal currency.
 That is called `crowdsale`.

 **Instructions:**
 - Call `DAO factory` for `Crowdsale builder` contract.
 Pass address of registry that holds `DAO credit` tokens and address of registry that holds `Ether funds`.